 - Customer service chat on an eCommerce site: Shoppers are able to ask questions and get support from a live service representative or chatbot.

-- In-game chat in a multiplayer game: Gamers are able to communicate with each other in realtime directly in the game interface.
+- In-game chat in a multiplayer game: Gamers are able to communicate with each other in real time directly in the game interface.

 - Embedded chat in a business collaboration app: Team members can communicate with each other within their larger collaboration environment.

-- Complimentary chat in a live event stream interface: Audience members watching a live event stream can chat in groups at massive scale, or directly about what they’re watching.
+- Complimentary chat apps in a live event stream interface: Audience members watching a live event stream can chat in groups at massive scale, or directly about what they're watching.

 Why In-App Chat?

 In-app chat is a staple of every interactive application and product we use, whether it be web, mobile, or progressive web app.
 One major benefit of in-app messaging is keeping users in the application itself.
-If in-app messaging isn’t included, users leave the app and use other means for communicating.
-That means less engagement for the application and overall less stickiness for user retention.
+If in-app messaging isn't included, users leave the app and use other means for communicating.
+That means less engagement for the chat app and overall less stickiness for user retention.
 Another major benefit of in-app chat is the room for innovation and improvement.
 In launching in-app chat (and choosing the right extensible services to build and power it), advanced features like chatbots can be integrated as product adoption and the user base grows.

 In-App Chat vs. In-App Messaging

-In-app chat is the 1:1 or group realtime, bidirectional communication that takes place in an app or product.
-In-app messaging are automated messages delivered in-app in response to what the user is doing or service they’re interacting with.
+In-app chat is the 1:1 or group real-time, bidirectional communication that takes place in an app or product.
+In-app messaging are automated messages delivered in-app in response to what the user is doing or service they're interacting with.
 For example, if a user has hailed a taxi in an on-demand app, the application pings them with alerts like letting them know how close their driver is, confirming the end of the ride, and asking them to rate their driver.
 These are all automatic, triggered alerts that help enhance the user experience and keep the user in the loop while they use the app.